 The student shall have the opportunity to appeal any decision involving disciplinary action.
-An appeal must be submitted in writing to the provost and vice president within 10 business days after receipt of the report of hearing decision.
+An appeal must be submitted in writing to the provost and vice president within 10 business days after receipt of the hearing decision of the Academic Integrity Committee.
 The appeal must specify the grounds on which it is made.
 Allowable grounds for appeals are limited to the following:

-- > Evidence of procedural irregularity - > Evidence of mitigating circumstances or facts that could not have been presented to the dean imposing the sanctions - > Evidence of undue severity of sanction - > Evidence of bias on the part of the dean's office - Evidence that the decision of the dean's office is arbitrary, capricious or unreasonable and that the evidence does not support the charges - > The provost and vice president will issue a decision within 10 business days and may require that the previously imposed sanction be: - 1) Affirmed and executed - 2) Suspended, set-aside or rejected - 3) Modified or adjusted as warranted by circumstance
+- > Evidence of procedural irregularity - > Evidence of mitigating circumstances or facts that could not have been presented at the hearing - > Evidence of undue severity of sanction - > Evidence of bias on the part of the members of the Academic Integrity Committee - > Evidence that the decision of the Academic Integrity Committee is arbitrary, capricious or unreasonable and that the evidence does not support the charges - > The provost and vice president will issue a decision within 10 business days and may require that the previously imposed sanction be: - 1) Affirmed and executed - 2) Suspended, set-aside or rejected - 3) Modified or adjusted as warranted by circumstance